top of page

 While I cannot compete with the speed of this cookie-cutter approach, it is inflexible.

-Working by hand allows me to make small adjustments to my designs over time, continuously iterating and refining as each piece and each new customer teaches me something new.
+Working by hand allows me to make small adjustments to my designs over time, continuously iterating and refining as each piece and each new customer teaches me something new about the craft.

-This decorative process is a part of what makes vegetable tanned leather so unique.
+This decorative process is what makes vegetable tanned leather so unique.

 When wet, this leather can be shaped, stamped, and carved into beautiful, permanent low-relief.

-Each piece of leather goes through a long, multi-step process between the raw and finished material.
+With long drying times between each step, each piece of leather goes through a days long process between the raw and finished material.

-These steps include adding oils for flexibility and longevity, several coats of dye, and a thin protective clear finish to protect the material below.
+Oils are added to provide flexibility and longevity, several coats of dye create deep, rich colors, and a thin clear finish adds beautiful luster and protects the material below.

 Assembly & Stitching